 ADVICE: “Set up everything you need before you start your beginners yoga workout”

 If you’re at the start of your journey with yoga for beginners, the last thing you need is to find yourself running all over your home grabbing equipment mid-way through class.
 A beginner yoga class will be a much better experience if you’re prepared from the get-go.

-Before you cue up your class, be sure your mat, reusable water bottle, and towel are within arm’s length of your workout area.
+Before you cue up your online yoga class, be sure your mat, reusable water bottle, and towel are within arm’s length of your workout area.
 Knowing you have everything you need, you can get into your fitness flow more calmly and confidently.